Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Skrill is also a popular choice for online payments.

-Despite most bookmakers accepting Skrill, they generally exclude you from the welcome offer and there is generally a fee for depositing.
+Despite most bookmakers accepting Skrill, they generally exclude you from welcome offers and there is generally a fee for depositing.

 I’d therefore avoid using Skrill for matched betting.

-All in all, EWallets make funding your betting accounts a doddle and they are definitely worth considering for your matched betting payment method, as long as you keep an eye out for any hidden fees.
+All in all, EWallets make funding your betting accounts a doddle.
+However, you’ll need to keep an eye out for any hidden fees.

-Some people are not keen on using their bank cards or EWallets for their betting accounts.
+Some people are not keen on using their bank accounts or EWallets for their betting accounts.

 This is where prepaid cards come in.

 Punters open these cards specifically to fund their betting accounts.
-Some of these cards can be topped up whilst some can only be used once.
+Some of these cards can be topped up, whilst others can only be used once.

 Prepaid cards are arguably the safest way to deposit your funds, however, there are a few downsides: